 - Clinical psychology — Primarily concerned with promoting mental health and well-being

-Clinical psychology is primarily concerned with nurturing mental health and well-being while community psychology is focused on social and cultural influences on personal well-being, including research and interventions at the community level to alleviate human suffering.
+- Community psychology — Studies social and cultural influences on personal well-being, including research and assistance at the community level

-As part of their thesis, graduate students will identify a community in need of intervention due to social factors.
-Based on research review and assessment, students will then design a plan to improve the mental health and well-being of members of the identified at-risk community.
+Students in the M.A. in clinical-community psychology program will work within a community to help address specific needs that have been identified by community members and organizations.
+Based on research review and assessment, students will then design a plan to help empower and improve the mental health and well-being of members of the community.

-Some of the courses offered in the Master of Arts in clinical-community degree program include:
+Some of the courses offered in this master's in clinical-community psychology program include:

 - Foundations of Community Psychology

-With a master’s degree in clinical-community psychology, you will have the option to pursue a doctoral degree as well as various career opportunities, such as:
+With an M.A. in psychology, you'll have the option to pursue a doctoral degree and/or various career opportunities, such as:

-- Administer/director of community programs in human services, mental health, prevention community, education, health promotion and community development
+- Administer or director of community programs in human services, mental health, prevention community, education, health promotion and community development

 - Social and community service manager